DOCUMENT TSC-2026/B07 · BLOG POST 07 · CONSUMER COMMERCE · REV. 01

 that works for both channels.

 The fundamental B2B pricing equation: your wholesale price needs to leave the buyer enough margin to sell profitably, while leaving you enough margin to run the channel profitably.
 Most DTC founders assume wholesale is a margin compression story.
-It's often the opposite — once you remove the customer acquisition cost from the equation.
+It's often the opposite, once you remove the customer acquisition cost from the equation.
+I worked through the full wholesale margin math so you can see why a 50-point wholesale discount can still beat a paid-acquisition DTC order on contribution.

 COGS: $8 · DTC price: $40 · DTC contribution margin: ~60% after blended marketing costs (~$10 CAC)